hamidmayeli/Gener8/README.md

 Use `RepositoryType.MongoDb` for a MongoDB variant — it receives an `IMongoDbRepositoryContext` and sets the collection name to the DTO class name automatically.

+Use `RepositoryType.Custom` to get a `partial` scaffold backed by `Gener8.RepositoryBase<TModel, TDto>`.
+The constructor takes an `IRepositoryContext` (empty marker interface — wrap your own DB context).
+No CRUD methods are pre-generated; add them in a second partial class file.
+No extra NuGet package required.

 `DynamoDbRepository<TModel, TDto>` implements `ICompositeKeyRepository<TModel>` (single- and composite-key CRUD). `MongoDbRepository<TModel, TDto>` implements `IRepository<TModel>`.
-Both abstract bases are emitted into the compilation only when at least one DTO requests them, so no SDK-type references leak into projects that do not use repositories.
+All abstract bases are emitted only when at least one DTO requests them, so no SDK-type references leak into projects that do not use repositories.

-The `AWSSDK.DynamoDBv2` or `MongoDB.Driver` package must be referenced in the consuming project.
+The `AWSSDK.DynamoDBv2` or `MongoDB.Driver` package must be referenced in the consuming project for DynamoDb/MongoDb respectively.

 ## Documentation